stuartmcalpine/myADS/README.md

 ### Citation tracker

-If you run `myads --check` it will tell you any papers that have cited your users papers since the last call.
+If you run `myads check` it will tell you any papers that have cited your users papers since the last call.

 The first time you run this it will create a local database of your citations.